vmx/geocouch-utils/README.md

 ### Document Structure used in this CouchApp

 The document structure is used consistently within all views and examples, assuming that location information is provided in `doc.geometry` containing a GeoJSON struct.
-If your document structure differs, don't forget to adapt the (spatial) views.
+If your document structure differs, don't forget to adapt the (spatial) indexes.

 Example: